 Chip Rollinson is a teacher at Buckingham Browne & Nichols School in Cambridge, Massachusetts.
 Today’s post is a note he sent to the AP Calculus Community bulletin board that I found interesting.
-I share it with you with his permission.
-I have done some minor editing.
+I will share it with you with his permission.
+I made some minor edits.
 Chip wrote on February 5, 2015:

 I had an epiphany today about the relationship between Euler’s Method and compounding growth.
 I had never made the connection before.
 I thought it was cool so I decided I needed to share it.